hoopsplaybook.ca

 15

-3 attacks the double gap with a real-estate drive, or 5 can blast cut after a two-count.
+3 attacks the double gap with a real-estate drive (a quick baseline drive may be another option), or 5 can blast cut after a two-count.

 sketch